MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-manager-enroll.md

 - Wipe can't be done from the Company Portal.
 Wiping a device enrolled by a DEM user account can be done from the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 - Only the local device appears in the Company Portal app or website.
 - DEM user accounts cannot use Apple Volume Purchase Program (VPP) apps with Apple VPP user licenses because of per-user Apple ID requirements for app management.
-- DEM accounts do not support conditional access because conditional access is intended for per-user scenarios.
+- For all platforms, DEM accounts do not support conditional access because conditional access is intended for per-user scenarios.
 - DEM accounts cannot be used when enrolling devices via Apple's Automated Device Enrollment (ADE).
 - Devices can install VPP apps if they have Apple VPP device licenses.
 - On Windows 10 1709 and older, conditional access isn't available for Windows devices enrolled using bulk enrollment.